 Other than the above, you can also expect the following from all Asus routers:

-Traffic Analyzer: A set of tools and statistics in case you want to find out what’s been going on in the network in a set amount of time, and in real-time.
+- Traffic Analyzer: A set of tools and statistics for those wanting to find out what’s happening in the network.

-The usual set of network settings and features: These include IP reservation, Port-forwarding, VPN server, and some Alexa Skills.
+- The standard set of network settings and features: These include IP reservation, Port-forwarding, so on and so far, and even some Alexa Skills.

-Frequent firmware update: Asus pushes out firmware updates on a regular basis in an attempt to fix issues and improve its routers’ performance and function.
+- Frequent firmware update: Asus pushes out firmware updates regularly to fix issues and improve its routers’ performance and function.
 You can choose to update manually or turn on auto-update.

 Asus Wi-Fi routers: Gaming features

 On top of the standard feature set above, certain Asus routers also have extra features geared towards online gaming.

 The table below shows the specific gaming flavors each supporting router has — non-gaming routers are not included.
 I’ll explain what each flavor means below the table.

 The regularly-updated table below includes all current gaming routers from Asus, at least those I’ve reviewed, and aims to show what you’ll get from a particular router.

 As you will note, there are quite a few options, and no router has everything.